pemistahl/lingua/README.md

 ##### 4.1.2.1 <a name="library-comparison-graphical-singlewords"></a> Single Words <sup>[Top ▲](#table-of-contents)</sup>

-The line plot shows that *Lingua's* detection accuracy for single words is superior except for Latvian.
-Looking at the report for this language, more than 12% of the words are erroneously classified as Swedish or Turkish.
-This is probably due to some very specific characters that occur much more often in the other two languages.

-As already stated, some languages generally seem harder to identify than others, especially the Romance languages French, Italian, Portuguese and Spanish which are very similar to each other.
-Also, German and English are difficult to keep apart.
+The line plot shows that *Lingua's* detection accuracy for single words is superior compared to the other two libraries.
+Some languages generally seem harder to identify than others, especially the Romance languages French, Italian, Portuguese and Spanish which are very similar to each other.
+Also, Dutch and English are difficult to keep apart.

 ![lineplot-singlewords](/images/plots/lineplot-singlewords.png)